Prisca92/Project-4-final/README.md

 Evaluation
-    Utilized accuracy scores, confusion matrix and classification reports to compare to access the performance of all 3 models We ultimately selected model 2 as the final model due to its overall superior performance.
+    Utilized accuracy scores, confusion matrix and classification reports to compare to access the performance of all 3 models.
+We ultimately selected model 2 as the final model due to its overall superior performance.
+And used this model to create

 Things to consider or try the next time around: